-Lake Lanier is currently experiencing record low lake levels due to the extended drought conditions experienced during 2006 and 2007, and projected to continue in 2008.
+Lake Lanier is currently experiencing record low lake levels due to the extended drought conditions experienced since 2006 and projected to continue in 2009.
 Due to the relatively small drainage basin that feeds Lake Lanier and the continuing drought conditions, refill of the lake to the operating rule curve will take an extended amount of time.
-The lake is currently in composite zone 4 and is predicted to remain there throughout the remainder of the year.
-Preservation of storage during the normal refill period will benefit conditions at the lake itself, as well as downstream areas, by accommodating future augmentation flow during the hot and dry conditions anticipated to persist during the upcoming critical summer-fall months.
+The lake is currently in Action Zone 4 and is predicted to remain there throughout the remainder of the year.
+Preservation of storage during the normal refill period will benefit conditions at the lake itself, as well as downstream areas, by accommodating future augmentation flow during the hot and dry conditions anticipated to persist during the upcoming 2009 critical summer-fall months.

 d.
-Authority: A Federal interest in the Apalachicola-Chattahoochee-Flint River basin dates to the 1800's when river improvements for navigation were authorized under the River and Harbor Act of 1874.
+Authority: A Federal interest in the ACF River basin dates to the 1800's when river improvements for navigation were authorized under the River and Harbor Act of 1874.
 The River and Harbor Acts of 1945 and 1946 provided for the initiation of construction of the Apalachicola River navigation project and a series of multipurpose reservoirs on the system.
 Modifications of this plan have resulted in the completion of five Corps dams in the basin, four on the Chattahoochee River, and one at the confluence of the Chattahoochee and Flint Rivers.
 The Buford project was completed in 1956, the Jim Woodruff project in 1957, the Walter F. George and George W. Andrews projects in 1963.
-The West Point project was completed in 1984 (operations began in late 1974), pursuant to authorization by the River and Harbor Act of 1962 (Title I) and the Flood Control Act of 1962 (Title II).
+The West Point project was completed in 1974, pursuant to authorization by the River and Harbor Act of 1962 (Title I) and the Flood Control Act of 1962 (Title II).
 These projects are operated as a system to provide the authorized project purposes of flood control, fish and wildlife conservation, navigation, hydroelectric power, water supply, water quality, and recreation.